 If you intend to use the tractor all year round, make sure it is suitably built to protect the hens through the winter months.

 Just remember, the bigger your tractor is, the heavier it is likely to be.
 If you have a riding mower, you could probably use it to move your tractor.

 We hope you have been inspired to think about a chicken tractor for your girls, especially if you want to build one yourself!

 I will repeat myself here – chickens don’t care if the corners aren’t square or the wood is secondhand.
 They are pleased to have a house that provides all their needs.

 Has anyone built their own chicken tractor?
-Send us your photos and stories in the comments section below…
+Please send us your photos and stories in the comments section below…